juancumbeq/platzi-react-with-vite-tailwind/README.md

 export default App;
 ```

-As we can there are two components above, the first one define the routes, this means that based on the url path it is going to throw an element or another, if the url path is not defined the default element thrown is `<NotFound>`.
+As we can see, there are two components above.
+The first one defines the routes, meaning that based on the URL path, it will render one element or another.
+If the URL path is not defined, the default element rendered is `<NotFound>`.

-The second component is the App component, which is making use of the `<BrowserRouter>` .
+The second component is the App component, which makes use of the `<BrowserRouter>`.
 The BrowserRouter component is essential for enabling routing.
 It provides the context and history objects that the routing hooks (useRoutes, useNavigate, etc.) rely on to function correctly.

 ### Why BrowserRouter is Necessary